Al-Kutbay

 Al-Kutba' (الكتبي) was a north Arabian deity of uncertain gender.
 The name means, roughly, "the scribe"; it comes from the Semitic root K-T-B which means 'to write.'
-A carving at the foot of Jebal Rumm in Jordan, discovered in 1959 by J. Strugell, is dedicated to al-Kutbay.
-Another inscription in Wadi Es Siyyagh, on the way to the main spring of Petra contains the phrase "in front of Kutbay, this very god."
-Other sites around Arabia contain inscriptions dedicated to this deity.

 Kutba' is represented as a betyl in Wadi Rum alongside al-'Uzza.
 The gender of this god is disputed.
 Because of the god's name originating from the root word K-T-B or "to write", it is considered that Kutba' was a god of intellect including writing.

 Nabataeans and other mercantile Arab tribes brought the worship of al-Kutbay from Petra in Jordan to Egypt.
 A temple to the god has been discovered at Qasr Gheit, built in characteristic Egyptian style.
 An altar-base in this temple, is inscribed with the Nabataean dedication: "from Hawyru son of Geram to al-Kutbay."

 In the Hellenistic era, al-Kutbay was associated with Hermes and Mercury.
 This Hermes association may have been a misinterpretation, as Al-Kutbay's distinction as the god of writing may be likened to Hermes Trismegistus, hence the Hermes association.